hapax/hapax.github.io/assets/visual-qft.md

 By contrast, if we try to perform the QFT on the classical computer, we can still use (\ref{qft}) but cannot create a single circuit which computes everything at the same time.
-Instead, we need to laboriously compute the Fourier coefficients
+Instead, we need to laboriously compute individual Fourier coefficients
-$A_{-s}$ individually, replacing $n$ parallelized computations of length $O(n)$ with $a^n$ classical coefficients involving $O(an)$ arithmetical operations.
+$A_{-s}$, replacing $n$ parallelized computations of length $O(n)$ with $a^n$ classical coefficients involving $O(an)$ arithmetical operations.
 The scaling changes to